 Often, ingredients include all these, so they might not be listed.
 For example, salmon oil is a great source of omega fatty acids, and that is what you will see listed, not the fatty acids themselves.

 Glucosamine, Taurine, and Chondroitin in Dog Food

 Glucosamine, taurine, and chondroitin are also hugely beneficial additives in any dog food.
-These help encourage bone and joint health, as well as heart and vision health in aging dogs.
+This helps encourage bone and joint health, as well as heart and vision health in aging dogs.